Marine life in Bali. Oceanic Sunfish (Mola Mola).

-In Bali guidelines have being designed to provide a satisfactory and safe diving experience while insuring the lowest sustainable impact on the sunfish and manta ray population of the island.
-The aim of developing the Code of Conduct for Sunfish and Manta Ray interactions is to ensure Sunfish and Manta Ray are able to settle onto cleaning stations without being disturbed.
-Once settle, the Sunfish and Manta Ray can remain on station for longer periods, offering better quality interactions for divers.
+In Bali guidelines have been designed to provide a satisfactory and safe diving experience while ensuring the lowest sustainable impact on the sunfish and manta ray population of the island.
+The aim of developing the Code of Conduct for Sunfish and Manta Ray interactions is to ensure Sunfish and Manta Ray can settle onto cleaning stations without being disturbed.
+Once settled, the Sunfish and Manta Ray can remain on station for longer periods, offering better quality interactions for divers.

 Diving with the Mola Mola Sunfish – Code of Conduct

 - Always approach sunfish very slowly within its field of view

 - Stay close to the reef and do not surround the Sunfish

 - If the fish are just entering the cleaning station, do not approach until the cleaning has begun and the fish have been stationary for at least 1 minute